funbox/phantom-lord/README.md

 In case of any problems it's required to know three programming languages and their tools (Node.js, Java, C++), otherwise it's hard to debug and takes too much time to solve them.

-Trying to solve the issues we'd written our own library — Phantom Lord.
+Trying to solve these issues we'd written our own library — Phantom Lord.

 ## Features